 Possible side effects

 Smoking weed after wisdom teeth removal is a matter that has been answered by several studies.
 What they discovered is that dry mouth may occur.
 It occurs when saliva glands produce less saliva than usual.
 This term is also known as cotton ball syndrome.
-It isn’t dangerous but rather unpleasant and very annoying for some users.
+It isn’t dangerous but is rather unpleasant and very annoying for some users.

 The best thing to deal with dry mouth is to prevent it.
 The best alternative is to drink plenty of fluids, water the most.
 Avoid drinking alcohol and drinks that contain a lot of sugar.
 All other beverages can be consumed in order to keep your mouth wet and decrease the intensity of a symptom.